Seattle Council President Harrell wants county to reconsider new youth jail

 The Seattle City Council president is questioning King County’s plan to build the new youth detention center in the Central Area.
 He says he will meet with the County Council president to look at other options.

-Seattle City Council President Bruce Harrell says he wants King County officials to reconsider their plan to build a new youth-detention center in the Central Area.
+Seattle City Council President Bruce Harrell says he wants King County officials to reconsider their plan for building a new youth-detention center in the Central Area.

 Harrell will meet with Metropolitan King County Council President Joe McDermott as soon as next week to ask about other options, he said in an interview Friday, expanding on comments he made Thursday night during a public event with civil-rights activist Angela Davis.